Sinking of Prince of Wales and Repulse: Hostilities commence

-His flagship, Prince of Wales, had one of the most advanced naval anti-aircraft systems of the time, the High Angle Control System (HACS), which demonstrated accurate long-range radar-directed anti-aircraft fire during Operation Halberd in August and September 1941.
-However, the extreme heat and humidity in Malayan waters rendered her anti-aircraft fire control radars unserviceable and her 2-pounder ammunition had deteriorated as well.
-Royal Air Force technicians were called in to examine the Princes radars but needed a week to effect repairs, and Force Z would be underway in a few days.

-No. 453 Squadron RAAF, which was to provide air cover for Force Z, was not kept informed of the ships' position.
+One squadron, No. 453 Squadron RAAF with 10 Brewster F2A Buffalos at RAF Sembawang, had been designated "Fleet Defence Squadron", to provide close cover for Force Z. The squadron's acting CO, Flight Lieutenant Tim Vigors, had been advised of the radio procedures that would be used by Force Z. No. 453 Squadron RAAF, which was to provide air cover for Force Z, was not kept informed of the ships' position.
 No radio request for air cover was sent until one was sent by the commander of Repulse an hour after the Japanese attack began.
 Flight Lieutenant Vigors proposed a plan to keep six aircraft over Force Z during daylight, but this was declined by Phillips.
-After the war, Vigors remained bitter towards Phillips for his failure to call for air support on time.
-He later commented, "I reckon this must have been the last battle in which the Navy reckoned they could get along without the RAF.
-A pretty damned costly way of learning.
-Phillips had known that he was being shadowed the night before, and also at dawn that day.
-He did not call for air support.
-He was attacked and still did not call for help."
 Daytime air cover off the coast was also offered by Wing Commander Wilfred Clouston of No. 488 Squadron RNZAF, but his plan, "Get Mobile", was also rejected.

+Phillips' flagship, Prince of Wales, had one of the most advanced naval anti-aircraft systems of the time, the High Angle Control System (HACS), which demonstrated accurate long-range radar-directed anti-aircraft fire during Operation Halberd in August and September 1941.
+However, the extreme heat and humidity in Malayan waters rendered her anti-aircraft fire control radars unserviceable and her 2-pounder ammunition had deteriorated as well.
+Royal Air Force technicians were called in to examine the Princes radars but needed a week to effect repairs, and Force Z would be underway in a few days.

 Regarding Phillips' decision to proceed without air cover, naval historian Samuel Eliot Morison wrote:

 Those who make the decisions in war are constantly weighing certain risks against possible gains.
 At the outset of hostilities [US] Admiral Hart thought of sending his small striking force north of Luzon to challenge Japanese communications, but decided that the risk to his ships outweighed the possible gain because the enemy had won control of the air.
 Admiral Phillips had precisely the same problem in Malaya.
 Should he steam into the Gulf of Siam and expose his ships to air attack from Indochina in the hope of breaking enemy communications with their landing force?
 He decided to take the chance.
 With the Royal Air Force and the British Army fighting for their lives, the Royal Navy could not be true to its tradition by remaining idly at anchor.